imnishantg/imnishantg/README.md

 ### Hi there 👋

+My interest in Data Science and Design Thinking pulled me towards the career path of a Data Scientist.
+With an aim to further my knowledge and experience in ML/AI-based product design, development, and deployment; I am continuously on a lookout for opportunities of advancement.

+Currently, I am working as a Data Science Manager at ZS developing ML/AI-based products and solutions for a technology client.
+I have ~8 years of experience in ML, AI, and advanced analytics.

+I hold a Bachelor's degree in Electronics and Communication Engineering from Netaji Subhas Institute of Technology (University of Delhi).

+If you wish to, feel free to get in touch with me at connect.nishantgupta@gmail.com.
+Just include a note if we don't know each other personally!
+Same goes for adding me here as a connection.

+More details will be added soon

 <!--
 **imnishantg/imnishantg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.